 “If you have built castles in the air, your work need not be lost; that is where they should be.
 Now put the foundations under them.” – Henry David Thoreau

-The problem with “innovation” as a leading organizational goal, isn’t just semantics.
-Indeed, many are weary of hearing the word “innovation” and what that word now brings to mind.
-We could consider dialing the pressure down — and discussing “ideas” vs. “innovation” is one alternative.
-Taking the time to create language that helps innovation feel approachable, is a wise idea.
+The problem with “innovation” as a leading organizational goal isn’t only semantics.
+Indeed, many are weary of the mention and what that word now brings to mind.
+We should also consider dialing the pressure down — and redirecting the emphasis toward ideas vs. innovation.
+Taking the time to create language that helps innovation feel more approachable, seems a wise idea.
 (Read that discussion here.)

 However, there is more much more to this.

-Innovation is more likely unachievable because the chemistry is all wrong.
-More specifically, we ignore the psychological foundations necessary to support innovation is likely of greater importance.
+Innovation can be unachievable because the chemistry isn’t fully developed.
+More specifically, we ignore the psychological foundations necessary to support innovation.
 For example, innovation self-limits if psychological safety isn’t present.
-Language can certainly break down some of the barriers, but not all.
 All the ingredients must be present.

 You can explore this ingredient within your own team.